rancher/fleet/docs/concepts.md

     This agent is just another set of Kubernetes controllers running in the downstream cluster.
 * **GitRepo**: Git repositories that are watched by Fleet are represented by the type `GitRepo`.

->**Example installation order via `GitRepo` custom resources when using Fleet for the configuration management behind clusters:**
+>**Example installation order via `GitRepo` custom resources when using Fleet for the configuration management of downstream clusters:**
 >
-> 1. Install Calico CRDs and controllers.
+> 1. Install [Calico](https://github.com/projectcalico/calico) CRDs and controllers.
-> 2. Set the global network policy at a cluster level.
+> 2. Set one or multiple cluster-level global network policies.
-> 3. Install GateKeeper.
+> 3. Install [GateKeeper](https://github.com/open-policy-agent/gatekeeper).
 Note that **cluster labels** and **overlays** are critical features in Fleet as they determine which clusters will get each part of the bundle.
-> 4. Set up and configure the ingress and system daemons.
+> 4. Set up and configure ingress and system daemons.

 * **Bundle**: An internal unit used for the orchestration of resources from git.
     When a `GitRepo` is scanned it will produce one or more bundles.
 Bundles are a collection of